-If you are beginner you are unlikely to notice much of a difference in the sound and if you have ‘acidic’ fingers which we talk about in another post, then you will likely notice the benefit and durability of these type of strings.
+If you are beginner you are unlikely to notice much of a difference in the sound and if you have ‘acidic’ fingers which we talk about in another article What Are The Best Solutions For Acidic Fingers When Playing Guitar, then you will likely notice the benefit and durability of these type of strings.

 Wash your hands before each time you play.
 Making sure that there is no grime and dirt on your fingers will prevent quick build up on the strings and fretboard.
 This will prolong the life of the strings so that you will not have to pay for new sets as often.